asyrafzlkln96/automate-dm-ig-selenium/README.md

 ## Prerequisites:
 - You have to have Instagram account, preferred to have two accounts to test this script
-- .env file that contains this key: "INSTAGRAM_USERNAME": your_account_username, "INSTAGRAM_PASSWORD": your_password, "INSTAGRAM_CODE": login_code_if_have
+- .env file that contains this key: "INSTAGRAM_USERNAME": your_account_username, "INSTAGRAM_PASSWORD": your_password, "INSTAGRAM_CODE": login_code_if_have, "LOGIN_CODE_FLAG": "True"
+- LOGIN_CODE_FLAG is "True" by default, if don't have login code, then set to "False"

 ## Functionality:
 - This script is developed to automate Messages to Instagram using Selenium.